 - The Ren & Stimpy Show: In one episode, Stimpy overcomes his addiction to TV... by becoming a gambling addict.

 - Barney switches from drinking beer to drinking coffee.
 Then Moe opens an espresso stand...

 - When Marge goes into drug rehab for her alcoholism, she notes that everyone there just switches addictions.

 "The smokers are drinking, the drinkers are smoking, and the gamblers are having sex with Anything That Moves

 - To get Homer to stop drinking and overeating, Marge tries to get him addicted on bell peppers.

-- In the Movie Springfield falls into chaos after the coffee pot at AA gets smashed.
+- In The Simpsons Movie, Springfield falls into chaos after the coffee pot at AA gets smashed.

 - In one episode of King of the Hill, Dale tries to quit smoking and replaces that habit with chewing tobacco.
 He later quits chewing tobacco and decides to simply inhale the tobacco leaves' aroma instead.
 Finally, he gives up and goes back to smoking.

 - More specifically (and hilariously), he loads his chewing tobacco into a paper tube and inhales the aroma, then someone lights it and he declares it a "marvelous new invention."